Chitra-devulapalli/Reinforcement-Learning/README.md

 This repository provides a hands-on, tutorial-style introduction to widely used RL algorithms, implemented using both PyTorch (from scratch) and Stable Baselines3 (SB3).
 It covers a range of discrete and continuous control tasks, exploring value-based methods (such as Q-learning and DQN) and hybrid actor-critic techniques (like A2C, PPO, DDPG, TD3, and SAC).

-Robotics-specific examples using Isaac Sim and Isaac Lab are included to bridge the gap between simulation and real-world robotics, featuring tasks such as Cartpole balancing and Franka Panda reacher (trained using A2C and PPO).
+Robotics-specific examples using Isaac Sim and Isaac Lab are included for Cartpole balancing and Franka Panda reacher (trained using A2C and PPO).

 ## Environment Setup
 1. Follow the [official documentation](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) to setup Isaac Sim 4.5.0 and Isaac Lab in a conda environment using pip on Ubuntu 22.04.